-There was an impairment loss of £129,000, of which £31,000 related to goodwill, recorded in the current year (2013: £517,000).
-The impairment loss relates to an acquisition made in 2012.
+There was no impairment loss recorded in the current year (2014: £99,000).
 The principal assumptions applied by management in arriving at the value in use of each cash generating unit are as follows:

-- The Group prepares cash flow forecasts over a five year period for each cash generating unit, as disclosed in note 15.
-The year one cash flows are derived from the most recent financial budget, the revenue was reduced by 5% in year 1.
-Assumptions for years 2 5 include no annual revenue growth.
-A constant gold price of £760 per troy ounce is assumed.
+- 1. The Group prepares cash flow forecasts over a five year period for each cash generating unit, as disclosed in note 15.
+The year one cash flows are derived from the most recent financial budget, the revenue was reduced by 5% in year 1 and a forecast growth rate applied for years 2 to 5.
+A constant gold price of £730 per troy ounce is assumed.
 A perpetuity is then calculated for periods thereafter. - 2.
-The Group has discounted the cash flows at a pre-tax, risk adjusted rate of 12.2%. - 3.
-The recoverable amount of four cash generating units was estimated to be less that its carrying amount, the carrying amount of the cash generating units was reduced to its recoverable amount.
-The impairment loss of £129,000 was recognised immediately in Profit and Loss.
-The impairment of £129,000 relates to Goodwill of £31,000, intangible assets of £9,000 and property, plant and equipment of £89,000.
+The Group has discounted the cash flows at a pre-tax, risk adjusted rate of 10.26%.